CosmoGridCollab/CosmoGridCollab.github.io/files_docs.md

 ### Shell information

 Information about shells boundaries and centers.
-Those are different for every cosmology, but the same for all realiszations for the same cosmology.
+Those are different for every cosmology, but the same for all realizations for the same cosmology.
 It can be found in `compressed_shells.npz` in the `shell_info` field.

 | field         | data type     | content       |
 | ------------- | ------------- | ------------- |